DrDano/Employee-CMS/README.md

     };
   ```

+  This file will be ignored if you choose to push the project.

   ## Usage
   Once the repo is cloned: ```npm start``` is the only command you need to enter into the terminal.